Edtronicx/Portfolio/README.md

 # Website
- These websites are used for Educational purpose in hosting a website
+ This website is used for Educational purpose in hosting a website

+ Please refer to CarVilla.txt for credits.